sapegin/washingcode-book/manuscript/book.md

 The goal of programmer’s work isn’t writing code but solving your client’s problems, whether it’s your employer or yourself.
 Code is by-product, a necessary evil.

 The less code we write, the better.
 Less code means easier testing, easier maintenance, faster app, less bytes to download… A perfect solution doesn’t include any new code or even removes some existing code.
 Perfect is the enemy of good and we’ll have to write some code — they wouldn’t have called us programmers otherwise — but we should try to write as little code as possible, and don’t consider writing code as a goal in itself.

----

-- Don’t look for an error in the compiler, start from your own code
-- Code reuse isn’t the only and not the most important reason to extract code into a separate module.
-- Deep and shallow modules

 ## Resources